SimoneTruglia/My-AI-Notes/README.md

 # Credits

+I'm currently taking notes and creating notebook while studying the Machine Learning Masterclass [by datamasters](https://datamasters.it/), that has honestly been one of the biggest step I've done during my AI studyng journey.

+So most of the notebooks, the notes, and the exercise have been highly inspired by their material

+--

 There many difference source of inspiration from all those files.
 I'll try to keep all the credits here

 Canal Sandeco on YouTube has been a great source of inspiration, especially [this playlist](https://www.youtube.com/playlist?list=PLbmt8d_ueDMVUVlw9VZSdgAIi6W3u-7Zg)